FLEETCOR Technologies (NYSE:FLT) Releases Q2 2022 Earnings Guidance

-FLEETCOR Technologies (NYSE:FLT – Get Rating) last released its quarterly earnings data on Thursday, May 5th.
-The business services provider reported $3.65 earnings per share (EPS) for the quarter, topping the consensus estimate of $3.53 by $0.12.
-FLEETCOR Technologies had a return on equity of 34.13% and a net margin of 28.97%.
-The firm had revenue of $789.20 million during the quarter, compared to analysts’ expectations of $756.56 million.
-During the same quarter in the prior year, the business posted $2.66 earnings per share.
-FLEETCOR Technologies’s revenue was up 29.7% compared to the same quarter last year.
-On average, equities research analysts expect that FLEETCOR Technologies will post 14.49 earnings per share for the current year.
+FLEETCOR Technologies (NYSE:FLT – Get Rating) last released its earnings results on Thursday, May 5th.
+The business services provider reported $3.65 earnings per share for the quarter, beating analysts’ consensus estimates of $3.53 by $0.12.
+FLEETCOR Technologies had a net margin of 28.97% and a return on equity of 34.88%.
+The business had revenue of $789.20 million during the quarter, compared to the consensus estimate of $756.56 million.
+During the same quarter last year, the firm earned $2.66 earnings per share.
+The firm’s revenue for the quarter was up 29.7% compared to the same quarter last year.
+As a group, sell-side analysts anticipate that FLEETCOR Technologies will post 14.45 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently bought and sold shares of FLT.
-KB Financial Partners LLC purchased a new position in FLEETCOR Technologies in the fourth quarter valued at about $26,000.
-Neo Ivy Capital Management raised its holdings in shares of FLEETCOR Technologies by 923.5% during the 4th quarter.
-Neo Ivy Capital Management now owns 174 shares of the business services provider’s stock valued at $39,000 after buying an additional 157 shares during the period.
-Albion Financial Group UT acquired a new position in FLEETCOR Technologies during the 4th quarter worth approximately $39,000.
-Penserra Capital Management LLC boosted its holdings in FLEETCOR Technologies by 22.9% in the 4th quarter.
-Penserra Capital Management LLC now owns 360 shares of the business services provider’s stock worth $80,000 after acquiring an additional 67 shares during the period.
-Finally, Kingsview Wealth Management LLC grew its position in FLEETCOR Technologies by 11.0% in the fourth quarter.
-Kingsview Wealth Management LLC now owns 1,314 shares of the business services provider’s stock valued at $294,000 after acquiring an additional 130 shares in the last quarter.
-Hedge funds and other institutional investors own 97.44% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in FLT.
+Covestor Ltd lifted its position in FLEETCOR Technologies by 253.1% during the first quarter.
+Covestor Ltd now owns 113 shares of the business services provider’s stock valued at $28,000 after purchasing an additional 81 shares during the last quarter.
+KB Financial Partners LLC bought a new position in FLEETCOR Technologies in the 4th quarter worth about $26,000.
+Lazard Asset Management LLC bought a new position in FLEETCOR Technologies in the 1st quarter worth about $35,000.
+Neo Ivy Capital Management lifted its stake in FLEETCOR Technologies by 923.5% during the 4th quarter.
+Neo Ivy Capital Management now owns 174 shares of the business services provider’s stock valued at $39,000 after acquiring an additional 157 shares during the period.
+Finally, Albion Financial Group UT bought a new position in FLEETCOR Technologies during the 4th quarter valued at about $39,000.
+97.44% of the stock is currently owned by institutional investors.

 About FLEETCOR Technologies (Get Rating)